 Yes.
 Make sure your current iPhone is backed up using iCloud or iTunes.
 When you have the new iPhone you can restore your data from your backup.
 (See this Apple support page for more.) – If you’re replacing an Android or Windows phone, check with your provider on how to make the conversion.
 Also see this digitaltrends.com guide to making the Android to iOS conversion.

 - I’d prefer to buy an Android smartphone.
 Which ones work in Europe and Germany?

 Samsung and other smartphone makers sell many models that work well in the US and Europe.
-The Samsung Galaxy S5 and S6 are two good options.
+The Samsung Galaxy S8 is a good option.
 The Galaxy S Duos GT-S7562 GSM phone even allows you to use dual SIM cards (one for your US number and one for your European number).
 See our GW Expat Blog post for more on this topic.

 The SIM Card